mikemaccana/powershell-profile/README.md

 **If you come from a Linux or Unix background, and want to use Powershell properly, this is the right place.**

- - Implementations of a bunch of Unix commands
- - Implementations of keybindings and other settings that mimic bash's defaults
+ - Implementations of keybindings and other settings that mimic bash's defaults.
+See [bash.ps1](bash.ps1)
+ - Implementations of a bunch of Unix commands.
+See [bash.ps1](bash.ps1)
+ - Useful commands for software development using git.
+See [git.ps1](git.ps1)
+ - Useful commands and setting for  node development.
+See [node.ps1](node.ps1)

- - The profile code itself contains useful implementations of common patterns - eg, installing packages, reading the registry, interacting with files and processes.
-Learning the basic stuff required to make a profile you're happy with is a great way to get comfortable with Powershell.
+The profile code itself contains useful implementations of common patterns - eg, installing packages, reading the registry, interacting with files and processes. **Learning the basic stuff required to make a profile you're happy with is a great way to get comfortable with Powershell.**

 The details below are minimal, but the names of most commands make things fairly obvious.